telvarost/ClientsideEssentials-StationAPI/README.md

 - Ability to disable particles
 - Ability to disable id tags in debug screen
   - Tags are disabled by default, re-enable using the mod's config
-- Add day counter to debug screen
+- Add total hours of play time to debug screen
-  - Number in parentheses is real world days
 - Add light level to debug screen
   - Calculated at player's eye level
 - Add biome type to debug screen
+- Add day count to debug screen

 ## Sound Additions